Answered By: DPU Webservices

 I-Share libraries

-• Books/Films: If a book or film isn't available at DePaul or another I-Share library, you can request it via our interlibrary loan service.
-We will attempt to borrow a copy on your behalf from a library outside of I-Share.
+• Books & videos: We will attempt to borrow a copy on your behalf from a library outside of I-Share.
 You can pick up books and other physical items at your primary campus location.
-Please note: Interlibrary Loan delivery takes longer than I-Share and loan periods are much shorter--typically only two weeks.
+Please note: Interlibrary loan delivery takes longer than I-Share and loan periods are much shorter--typically only two weeks.

 Chicago Public Library (or your local public library)

 The Chicago Public Library has an extensive collection of books, music, and feature and documentary films.
 They also subscribe to many popular magazines.
-You can go online and use the Chicago Public Library catalog to request items be held for you at the location of your choice.
+You can request items be held for you at the location of your choice.
 The closest branch to the Lincoln Park Campus is only three blocks west of the Fullerton el stop, and the Harold Washington Library Center, located at State and Van Buren, is very convenient to the Loop campus.
-(How do I get a Chicago Public Library card?
-Does my DePaul ID work there?)